wonkwonlee/leetcode-python/Arrays-101/Array.md

 ## In-Place Array Operations
-* In-place Array operations help to reduce space complexity.
+* In-place Array operations help to **reduce space complexity**.
 * In-place Array operations are important for programming interviews, where there is *a focus on minimizing both time and space complexity* of algorithms.
+* In-place Array operations are not always the best method.
+    + If we need the original values again later, we should not overwrite them.

 ## List Comprehension